Saxony-Anhalt: A mysterious predator or just a big dog?

 Entdecken Sie die Rückkehr großer Raubtiere in Deutschland, inklusive Wölfen, Luchsen und Bären, und deren Auswirkungen auf die Natur.

-Discover the return of large predators in Germany, including wolves, lynxes and bears, and their effects on nature.
-(Symbolbild/MND)
+Discover the return of large predators in Germany, including wolves, lynxes and bears, and their impact on nature.

 Saxony-Anhalt: A mysterious predator or just a big dog?

-Vechta, Deutschland - The concern for a supposed predator has kept in suspense many people in Saxony-Anhalt in the past few weeks.
-Reports about the viewing of a pumas led to an extensive search, which, however, meanwhile brought out a surprising fact.
-According to Spiegel, new video recordings are significantly smaller than one Puma and therefore not the danger that many had feared.
+Concern about a supposed predator has kept many people in Saxony-Anhalt in suspense in recent weeks.
+Reports of a cougar sighting led to an extensive search, which has since uncovered a surprising fact.
+According to Spiegel new video recordings show that the animal is significantly smaller than a puma and therefore does not pose a danger, which many had feared.

-Originally, numerous eyewitnesses in the region had spotted animal noises and footprints that they connected with a puma.
-These reports unsettled the residents and led to an intensive review by the authorities.
-In the last video recordings, however, it turned out that the observed animal may have been a completely different kind, which is considerably defusing the situation.
+Originally, numerous eyewitnesses in the region had spotted animal noises and footprints that they associated with a cougar.
+These reports unsettled residents and led to intensive scrutiny by authorities.
+However, the latest video recordings revealed that the animal observed could possibly be a completely different species, which significantly defuses the situation.

 Return of the predators

-In the long term, it can be seen that there was an extermination of these animal species in Germany 150 to 200 years ago.
-The legal return of the predators and the associated conflicts with agriculture and the population are a sensitive topic.
-In particular, the faces and regional claims of the predators always come into focus.
+A longer-term view shows that these animal species were extinct in Germany 150 to 200 years ago.
+The legal return of the predators and the associated conflicts with agriculture and the population are a sensitive issue.
+In particular, sheep tears and predators' territorial claims are always coming into focus.

 The film also deals with the effects of this decline in the human-animal relationship.
-Over 300,000 hobby hunters see predators as competition, which leads to tensions in rural regions.
-However, positive approaches have also developed to find harmonious coexistence between humans and predators.
-Researchers and environmentalists who work for the exchange between farmers and conservationists have a good hand.
+Over 300,000 amateur hunters see predators as competition, which is causing tension in rural areas.
+However, positive approaches have also developed to find a harmonious coexistence between humans and predators.
+Researchers and environmentalists who promote exchange between farmers and conservationists have a good hand in this.

-Although the Puma in Saxony-Anhalt was not the animal you are looking for, the question of returning the predators in Germany remains exciting.
-Future developments will show how people with the recurring predators can be designed, so that both the interests of the wildlife and those of the country users are taken into account.
+Although the puma was not the animal we were looking for in Saxony-Anhalt, the question of the return of the predators in Germany remains exciting.
+Future developments will show how people can coexist with returning predators so that both the interests of the animal world and those of land users are taken into account.

-For everyone who wants to experience more on the subject of predators and their influence on the ecosystem, the film of the first is a recommended point of contact.
+For anyone who would like to find out more about predators and their influence on the ecosystem, the film by Das Erste is a recommended starting point.
 In addition, current reports can also be found on Spiegel.